Suite S-145

 Caitlin Krul

 I earned my Bachelor's degree from Salem State College and my Master's and Ph.D. from the University of Rhode Island.
-As an undergraduate I studied both mathematics and education, and my Ph.D. dissertation was a blend of the two disciplines. [...]
+As an undergraduate I studied both mathematics and education, and my Ph.D. dissertation was a blend of the two disciplines.
+At [...]

 Eileen Perez